The Iron Druid Chronicles

 The Iron Druid Chronicles is a series of urban fantasy novels, novellas, novelettes and short stories, written by Kevin Hearne and published by Del Rey Books.
-All the books, including short stories, have recorded as audiobooks narrated by Luke Daniels (for the US) and Christopher Ragland (for the UK market.)
+All the books, including short stories, have recorded audiobooks narrated by Luke Daniels (for the US) and Christopher Ragland (for the UK market.)

-Synopsis
+Background

-The series is set in our world—the first two books are set in Tempe, Arizona—where supernatural creatures exist.
-These include witches, vampires, werewolves, demons, elementals, as well as various deities from many mythologies.
-The entire series is told in the first-person point of view.
-In the beginning, the narrative is described exclusively by ancient druid Atticus O'Sullivan (aka.
-Siodhachan O Suileabhain), owner of the occult bookshop Third Eye Books and Herbs, as he becomes embroiled in the day-to-day struggle of gods, goddesses, and other supernatural creatures.

-Granuaile and Owen Kennedy (arch druid to Atticus) narrate later chapters after they become a larger part of the story.
+The series is set in our world—the first two books are set in Tempe, Arizona—where supernatural creatures exist, including witches, vampires, werewolves, demons, elementals, and deities from various mythologies.
+The series is told in the first-person point of view.
+In the beginning, the narrative is described exclusively by ancient druid Atticus O'Sullivan (aka Siodhachan O Suileabhain), owner of the occult bookshop Third Eye Books and Herbs, as he becomes embroiled in the day-to-day struggle of gods, goddesses, and other supernatural creatures.
+Granuaile and Owen Kennedy (archdruid to Atticus) narrate later chapters after they become a larger part of the story.